guenzd/goodweDT2mqtt/README.md

 # goodweDT2mqtt
 Polls GoodWE-DT Inverter on the direct way (No SEMS, No Cloud!) and publishes Values to mqtt.
+Forked from [https://github.com/int2001/goodweDT2mqtt](https://github.com/int2001/goodweDT2mqtt)

+Added: configuration json, user/password, updated packages for npm,

 ## SetUp:
 * Place `package.json` and `goodwe.js` in one folder (`git clone`)